Hang around a gym long enough and you’ll probably hear talk of compound versus isolation moves. Say what? It’s pretty self-explanatory, actually.

 These 25 moves will not only slash your workout time but also challenge your upper body, lower body, and core in totally creative ways, so you’ll never get bored.

-For some of the moves (including the workout at the end provided by Brynn Putnam, certified trainer and founder of Refine Method), you’ll need a medium-weight kettlebell or dumbbell.
+For some of the moves, you’ll need a medium-weight kettlebell or dumbbell.
+The workout at the end was provided by Brynn Putnam, certified trainer and founder of Refine Method.

 1. Box crawl

 Start on hands and knees.
 Lift knees off the floor until hips are slightly higher than shoulders and you’re supported by the balls of your feet.

 Crawl forward, stepping with right hand and left foot, then left hand and right foot.
 Crawl in a box formation, with 2 crawls in each direction: forward, to the right, to the back, and to the left.

 2. Bird dog